SOUMOJIT-CHAKRABORTY/tic-tac-toe/README.md

 # Tic-Tac-Toe
-Building a simple tic-tac-toe app using react hooks and redux
+Building a simple tic-tac-toe app using react hooks and redux.

 # Getting Started with Create React App